ZWC-father/x-cache-manager/README.md

 - Basic function
 - Automatically gathering Project/Package info for better evaluation (for PyPi/Anaconda mirror)
 - Automatically check the validity of cached resource
+- Multiple groups of caching profiles for different kind of content
 - More powerful caching replacement algorithm
 - Dynamic loading configuration